maisely/machine-learning-projects/yelp_nlp_svm.md

 ## Build a Model

 We loaded the data into Spark via the use of Spark-Mongo-Connector packages.
 Noted that, we have replaced our master public IP with the local host.
-The schema of the review collection is very simple, we will only need two features: the text and stars.
+The schema of the review collection is very simple, we only needed two features: the text and stars.
 Further actions will need to incorporate other variables that help to measure the "interestingness" to users such as `useful`, or `cool`.
 However, this project focuses solely on the NLP aspect of the data.

 ```python
 # load review raw data